tgillus/pack-it/README.md

 ### Pack

-Pack It! expects an NPM script `build` to be defined in `package.json`.
+Pack It! expects an NPM script named `build` to be defined in `package.json`.
 In other words, Pack It! executes the following command to build the project:

 ```bash
 npm run build